ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 While this setting is engaged, it will not possible to convert a private annotation into a public one, and public reading groups will function as if they were private ones.

-To learn how to disable public annotations globally across an entire Manifold instance, instead of locally for specific Projects, see the [General Settings](../administering/configuring/properties.md).
+To learn how to disable public annotations globally across an entire Manifold instance, instead of locally for specific Projects, see the [Properties Settings](../administering/configuring/properties.md#disable-public-annotations-and-comments).

 Likewise, that section describes how to further limit the annotation functionality by disabling reading groups across an entire instance.
 When publishers disable both public annotation and reading groups globally, users will only be able to leave private annotations they alone can see.